OpenCHAMI/openchami.org/content/docs/tutorial.md

 we can use to change boot parameters through IaC (Infrastructure as Code).
 The desired configuration can be stored in a file and be applied with a command.

-To set boot parameters using the BSS backend, it's necessary to pass:
+To set boot parameters, it's necessary to pass:

 1. The identity of the node that the boot parameters will be applied for (MAC address, name, or node ID number)